keephq/keep/README.md

 Wanna have your alerts up and running in production?
 Go through our more detailed [Getting Started Guide](https://keephq.wiki/getting-started).

-### Autocomplete
+### 👨🏻‍💻 Auto Completion

-Keep's CLI supports shell completion, which can make your life a lot more easier 😌
+Keep's CLI supports shell auto-completion, which can make your life a lot more easier 😌

 If you're using zsh, add this to `~/.zshrc`
 ```shell
 eval "$(_KEEP_COMPLETE=zsh_source keep)"
 ```

-If you're using zsh, add this to `~/.bashrc`
+If you're using bash, add this to `~/.bashrc`
 ```bash
 eval "$(_KEEP_COMPLETE=bash_source keep)"
 ```

 > Using eval means that the command is invoked and evaluated every time a shell is started, which can delay shell responsiveness.
 To speed it up, write the generated script to a file, then source that.
-You can generate the files ahead of time and distribute them with your program to save your users a step.
-See: https://click.palletsprojects.com/en/8.1.x/shell-completion/ for instructions on how to make that faster.

 ## 🚨 Out of the box support for common providers